 1. the "type: string" keyword and the "enum" keyword with a list of all defined values for the enumeration; and

-2. the "type: string" keyword and the "description" keyword with a description stating that the string is only provided for forward compatibility with future extensions and is not used to encode contents defined in the present version of the specification.
+2. the "type: string" keyword and the "description" keyword with a description stating that the string is only provided for forward compatibility with future extensions but is not used to encode contents defined in the present version of the specification.
 Future extensions may need to be defined in conjunction with the supported feature mechanism as specified in clause 6.6.2 of 3GPP TS 29.500 [2], and

-- may contain a description listing the defined values of the enumeration together with explanations of those values.
+- should contain a description field, containing the overall meaning and purpose of the enumeration; additionally, this field may contain a list of the defined values of the enumeration together with explanations of those values.